-22. How will the first 25 miles of Medicaid transports be covered by the program?
+21. How will the first 25 miles of Medicaid transports be covered by the program?

 DOM's coverage of the first twenty-five (25) miles of each transport at a rate of \$0.01 per mile became effective February 1, 2023, with CMS approval of state plan amendment 23-0004.
-DOM will collect mileage units billed on procedure code A0888 from CY 2022 claims and SFY 2022 managed care encounter data to determine the program payments associated with the first 25 miles of Medicaid transports.
+DOM will include mileage units billed on procedure code A0888 through January 14, 2024, to determine program payments associated with the first 25 miles of Medicaid transports.

-23. Should collections be included on Schedule 2 for contractual payments, such as for on-site ambulance and EMT services?
+22. Should collections be included on Schedule 2 for contractual payments, such as for on-site ambulance and EMT services?